The Human Flourishing Mandate

 Recovery returns to vault

-Recovered funds (net of recovery costs, capped at 25% of recovered amount) re-route to the originating vault's grant capital pool within 30 days.
-Never to JIL.
+Recovered funds (net of recovery costs, capped at 25% of recovered amount) re-route to the originating jurisdiction's grant capital pool within 30 days.
+Never to JIL Tech.
+Never to Global Hands' general fund.
 Never to the fiduciary general account.
 Never to a third party.

 Grant capital is never debited

-If operations costs exceed the 5% allocation in any fiscal year, the deficit covers from JIL Sovereign Technologies general corporate funds.
-The 95% grant capital pool is never debited to cover operations.
+If Attestyx platform operations costs exceed the 5% allocation in any fiscal year, the deficit covers from JIL Sovereign Technologies general corporate funds (under the MSA).
+The 95% grant capital pool at Global Hands is never debited to cover operations.